2024–25 Ipswich Town F.C. season: February

 Town looked to bounce back in February when bottom of the league Southampton visited Portman Road.
 In what was seen as an important match with a chance to pick up points, Southampton went onto shock the Tractor Boys with a 2–1 defeat.
 The following week Town returned to cup action when they visited the Coventry Building Society Arena to face Coventry City in round 4 of the FA Cup.
 After a dominant display with new goalkeeper Alex Palmer making an impressive debut, Town went on to win 4–1 and progress to the next round.
 On 15 February, Town travelled to Villa Park to face Champions League chasing Aston Villa.
 After going down to ten men in the first half following Axel Tuanzebe's dismissal, Town went 1–0 up through Liam Delap before Villa managed to equalise and the game ended 1–1.
-The following week, Town were hoping to complete the league double when Tottenham visted Portman Road but the match ended in a 4–1 defeat.
+The following week, Town were hoping to complete the league double when Tottenham visited Portman Road but the match ended in a 4–1 defeat.
 February ended with a visit to Old Trafford to face Manchester United.
 Despite an early goal and then a second from Jaden Philogene, and United being reduced to ten men, the game ended in a 3–2 defeat.